PennLINC/grmpy_opendata/docs/data-narrative.md

 Two subjects (`95257` and `20120`) had multiple sessions.
 For `95257`, the first visit's scans were stopped due to technical difficulties with the O2 detector that day.
 On the second visit, the scan was completed, however, lmscribe stopped working and all fMRI sequences had to be completed straight on rather than adjusted.
 For `20120`, the first visit was completed with an earring.
 The participant came back for a second session with a plastic holder in their ear.
-In both cases, we kept the second session and deleted the first (befored below in the initial CuBIDS stages).
+In both cases, we kept the second session and deleted the first (performed below in the initial CuBIDS stages).

-Anatomical images were defaced.
-This unfortunately introduced a BIDS naming error for multi-run anatomical scans, this was fixed later during the initial CuBIDS bids validation stage.
-NOTE: Later in curation the original anatomicals were restored and re/defaced.

 # 03: Creating timing files